-In March 2018 Prudential plc announced its intention to demerge M&G Prudential from Prudential plc, resulting in two separately-listed companies, with different investment characteristics and opportunities.
-M&G Prudential is one of the leading retirement and savings businesses in the UK and Europe.
-M&G Prudential as a standalone group will continue to drive its transformation into a more capital-efficient and customer-focused business, targeting growing customer demand for comprehensive financial solutions in these markets.
+In March 2018 Prudential plc announced its intention to demerge M&GPrudential from Prudential plc, resulting in two separately-listed companies, with different investment characteristics and opportunities.
+M&GPrudential is one of the leading retirement and savings businesses in the UK and Europe.
+M&GPrudential as a standalone group will continue to drive its transformation into a more capital-efficient and customer-focused business, targeting growing customer demand for comprehensive financial solutions.